DHua5922/movie-finder/README.md

 ## Accessibility

 This project was reviewed with axe DevTools and Lighthouse.
-Accessibility improvements include semantic landmarks, accessible form labels, visible focus states, descriptive image alt text, iframe titles, and keyboard-friendly interactive elements.
+Accessibility improvements include semantic landmarks, skip links, accessible form labels, visible focus states, descriptive image alt text, iframe titles, and keyboard-friendly interactive elements.

 Some best-practice warnings may still come from third-party embedded content, such as the YouTube trailer iframe.